 A tomahawk forged from a semi finished hammer head.
-The hammer heads used never got to the heat treat process and as such are clean and fresh steel, perfect to be re-forged into a small axe.
+The hammer heads were never heat treated and had been stored for decades in a warehouse before I acquired them.
+As such the steel is perfect to be up-cycled and re-forged into a small axe.

 The handle is a traditional friction-fit tomahawk handle.
 The wooden handle should be considered a consumable and are easily swapped out should they break.

 Tomahawks are also referred to as European trade axes since they were produced by Europeans and sold to native Americans, who at the time didn’t have the means to produce steel.